DevelAngel/swayr/README.md

 (`~/.config/sway/config`) like so:

 ```
-exec env RUST_BACKTRACE=1 swayrd > /tmp/swayrd.log 2>&1
+exec env RUST_BACKTRACE=1 RUST_LOG=swayr=debug swayrd > /tmp/swayrd.log 2>&1
 ```

-The setting of `RUST_BACKTRACE=1` and the redirection of the output to some logfile is optional but helps a lot when something doesn't work.
+The setting of `RUST_BACKTRACE=1`, `RUST_LOG=swayr=debug` and the redirection of the output to some logfile is optional but helps a lot when something doesn't work.
 Especially, if you encounter a crash in certain situations and you want to report a bug, it would be utmost helpful if you could reproduce the issue with backtrace and logging and attach that to your bug report.

 Next to starting the demon, you want to bind swayr commands to some keys like
 so: